tinybirdco/log-analytics-starter-kit/README.md

 #### Python & FastAPI

 In [logger.py](./logger-examples/python-fastapi/logger.py) you'll find a simple reference implementation for a log capture class in Python.
 This is built with [FastAPI](https://fastapi.tiangolo.com/) in mind, but could be adapted to any other framework.

-The logger exposes 3 methods `info`, `warn` and `error` that can be used to capture log messages with different log levels.
-Each one in turn calls the `log` method, which captures additional information about the incoming request.

-Finally, the log message, level and request info is sent to [Tinybird's Events API](https://www.tinybird.co/docs/guides/high-frequency-ingestion.html) as JSON via a standard HTTP POST request.

-Note that this logger expects an Environment Variable `TINYBIRD_TOKEN` to authenticate the request to Tinybird.
-You can copy this token from your Tinybird account by logging into the Tinybird UI.

 ##### FastAPI Endpoint